-Strategic Sealift Officer Program/U.S. Navy Reserve Program
+Strategic Sealift Midshipman Program/U.S. Navy Reserve Program

 All physically qualified Maine Maritime Academy students enrolled in the U.S. Coast Guard unlimited license program, and who are between the ages of 17 and 25, are eligible to compete for this reserve program.
-The Maritime Administration provides an \$8,000 annual Student Incentive Payment (SIP) for qualified and accepted SSOP Midshipmen.
-Midshipmen status requires acceptance of U.S. Navy Reserve enlisted status while participating in the SSOP.
-Midshipmen who accept SIP are obligated to apply for and accept, if offered, a commission in the U.S. Navy Reserve Strategic Sealift Readiness Group.
+The Maritime Administration provides a Student Incentive Payment (SIP) with the following parameters: